About this listing

-Pondok Yabbie is the newest of our four bungalows.
-It is a little smaller than the others and excellent value for money.
+Pondok Yabbie is a little smaller than the main bungalows and excellent value for money.
 As shown in the photos, it is constructed of recycled teak wooden wall.
 It is built on traditional handmade terracotta ceramic floor.
 At the front is a veranda with an outdoor table and chairs overlooking a lush garden offering a quiet shady spot to read your favourite book.
 The bathroom is located just 12 metres away in the adjacent magnificent villa.
 The room includes a queen size antique four poster bed, a bedside table, a small writing desk and chair, cupboard with mirror, minibar and snack bar and intimate mood lighting.
 Pondok Yabbie offers great privacy with maximum security around the clock.
 It’s definitely an affordable option.

 Please look at out our other bungalows, prior to booking as they are slightly different and one may suit you better than the others.